-The 'Citizens' Assembly for Oxford' working group grew out of conversations at the Oxford Democracy Café.
-We'd love to hear your ideas about how to build support and understanding for a citizens' assembly on the climate emergency.
+The 'Oxford Citizens' Assembly Network' (OxCAN) is an off-shoot of the Oxford Democracy Café.
+We'd love to hear your ideas about how to build support and understanding for a citizens' assembly on the climate emergency and how CA's can help do democracy differently.
 Please get in touch with Richard Pantlin at richardpantlin@yahoo.co.uk